tc39/proposal-type-annotations/README.md

 ### Languages that add type systems onto JavaScript

 TypeScript, Flow, and Hegel are languages that implement type systems above standard JavaScript.
-See the [references section](#References) for links to the documenation of these languages.
+See the [references section](#References) for links to the documentation of these languages.

 ### Ability to add type systems to JavaScript via comments